-JEN KATES: I have a general question.
+JEN KATES: So I have a general question.
 Did you want to jump in?
 Great.

-DAVID J. SMITH: I'll just add that I agree totally that over the last 10 years there has been a lot of more understanding of the importance of the interagency as we get more involved in the global health area, but we have regular-we now have liaisons in many of the organizations and vice versa, which I think is helping that exchange to understand and, as Josh pointed out, the differences in the language and understanding what each group's needs are.
+that over the last 10 years there has been a lot of, more understanding of the importance of the interagency as we get more involved in the global health area, but we have regular-we now have liaisons in many of the organizations and vice versa, which I think is helping that exchange to understand and, as Josh pointed out, the differences in the language and understanding what each group's needs are.